kaliswaryramish/fraud-operations-lab/00-Introduction/README.md

 ## 📁 Why This Repository?

-I built **Fraud-Operations-Lab** to make internal, invisible work — case investigations, control redesigns, regional operations — legible to people outside the organization I built it in.
-Every section is grounded in verified experience; nothing here is exaggerated.
+I built this **FraudOps Portfolio** to make the behind the scenes work of fraud operations visible and understandable to people outside my organization.
+It documents real investigations, control redesigns, process improvements, and regional operational initiatives that typically remain internal.
+Every section is based on verified experience and authentic work, presented without exaggeration.

 ## 🧭 Folder Navigation